Extend-Robotics/realsense-ros/README.md

 The changes are in `extend` branch (default)

+## librealsense2

+See `scripts/libuvc_installation.sh` for script
+- installing 2.51.1 with RSUSB backend.
+- non ideal but should work regardless of kernel version without kernel patching (e.g. docker)
+- see wiki for notes on version compatibility

 ## `roslaunch` for D405

 Depth and RGB resolutions *have to* be manually set to same value for D405